 Articles of Incorporation Nonprofit: The Basic Information

-Writing and filing the Articles of Incorporation is a crucial, fundamental step to establishing a new nonprofit organization.
+After drafting your nonprofit bylaws, writing and filing the Articles of Incorporation is the next crucial, fundamental step to establishing a new nonprofit organization.
 You may get a little scared when you see all of the legal terminology, but don’t worry!
 We are here to help clear up any confusion you may have and help simplify the process.

 Today, we will go over these four topics to help you get started: